kkyoyoo/CS-VQD-with-Symm-Opt/README.md

-# CS-VQD with Symmetry Optimize
+# CS-VQD with Symmetry Optimization
 This is the code for the paper [arXiv:2502.17932](https://arxiv.org/abs/2502.17932).

 # How to cite